DominikaK/release-notes/README.md

 ### Release notes for a single repository

-To create release notes for a single repository (not a meta), run:
+To create release notes for a single repository (not a meta), enter the directory containing the script and run:

 `php release_notes_single.php <repository> <current-version> <version-to-compare-with>`